 Susan was a very proper lady.
 She’s described as sweet and warm, always keeping an orderly house and making life fun for the kids, even with little money.

-Susan and the kids were living in Virginia at the time, and ended up following John out to LA.
-On Friday nights, the kids would go stay with John and Michelle for the weekend, and basically went into party mode.
+Susan and the kids were living in Virginia at the time and ended up following John out to LA.
+On Friday nights, the kids would go stay with John and Michelle for the weekend and went into party mode.
 John was a rockstar and a party person, and he was just a super charismatic dude.
 Plus, he’s now fabulously rich and famous.
-He was always throwing outrageous parties, and Hollywood stars and Rock n Roll Royalty were constantly coming in and out of his house.
+He was always throwing outrageous parties, and Hollywood stars and Rock and Roll Royalty were constantly coming in and out of his house.

 When Mackenzie was 7, Michelle calmly gathered supplies and pierced Mackenzie’s ears.
 Mackenzie later found out that Michelle was actually on LSD when that happened.

 When the weekend was over and the kids went back home to Susan, she was Pissed!
-To see that Mackenzie’s little virgin 7 year old ears had been violated.
-And when the kids came back home, Susan basically had to retrain the kids to behave like well-mannered people, because they really had no rules at John’s house.
+To see that Mackenzie’s little virgin 7-year-old ears had been violated.
+And when the kids came back home, Susan had to retrain the kids to behave like well-mannered people, because they had no rules at John’s house.

-On the same day John made that comment, he gave Mackenzie a “big girl job”.
+On the same day, John made that comment, he gave Mackenzie a “big girl job”.
 He taught Mackenzie how to break up weed and roll joints.
 He even taught her how to stick two papers together to make a “fatty”.
-Why the heck aren’t I in the 60’s, man.

-So since John’s basically like father of the year, (not), he would often send a car or limo to pick the kids up from Susan’s on Friday nights.
-When they’d get there, the house would be empty.
+Since John’s basically like father of the year, (not), he would often send a car or limo to pick the kids up from Susan’s on Friday nights.
+When they got there, the house would be empty.
 One day Mackenzie arrived at her father’s empty house and just chilled and waited for her dad to get home.

 At some point, Donovan, the singer-songwriter who wrote “Mellow Yellow”, showed up.
 They decided to make themselves brownies for lunch.
-While the brownies are in the oven, he tells her “you can’t have any of these.”
+While the brownies are in the oven, he tells her “You can’t have any of these.”
 She’s like, this is some kind of sick joke.
-Remember, she’s TEN. then he says “these are special brownies, for grown-ups.”
-Apparently Donovan found John’s weed and poured it into the brownie mix.
+Remember, she’s TEN. then he says “These are special brownies, for grown-ups.”
+Donovan found John’s weed and poured it into the brownie mix.

 But Mackenzie goes “fuck that, they look like normal brownies to me.” and she takes one, and another, and another.
 Pretty soon, Donavan and little Mackenzie are baked off their asses, laughing hysterically, sliding down the stair rails.
 She got her first high at 10 years old.

 One year on NYE, Susan’s new husband, Lenny, beat the crap out of Susan.
 This made the kids livid, and they started to act out.
-Eventually Jeffrey would get the brunt of Lenny’s force, and ended up running away and moving in with John.
+Eventually, Jeffrey gets the brunt of Lenny’s force and ends up running away and moving in with John.
 It wasn’t long before Lenny lost his shit on Mackenzie, and she left to move in with John too.
-At this point, Susan starts drinking heavily and starts to lose control of her kids and of her relationship.
+At this point, Susan starts drinking heavily and starts to lose control of her kids and her relationship.

 While living at Johns, Mackenzie and Jeffrey again had no rules, and by this point, they had both been using drugs for years.
 They would ask their dad for drugs or money whenever they wanted.
 Mackenzie would stay at John’s parties to get high.